This guide- all about going vegan for beginners, is written by both a vegan identifying dietitian!

 If you have kids, I would strongly suggest you consider seeing a Registered Dietitian that specializes in vegan diets for children.

-Karla Moreno-Bryce, MDA, RD, LD offers a course that dives into the topic of a vegan diet for kids.
+Karla Moreno-Bryce, MDA, RD, LD is an expert in vegan nutrition for kids.

 Will I Need Any Supplements?